Skip to main content

 Step 3: Inject workloads

-This example will focus on injecting the Contrast .NET Core Agent into the ASP.NET Core sample application using a Deployment workload.
+This example will focus on injecting the Contrast Java agent into the Java sample application using a Deployment workload.

-First, deploy the ASP.NET Core sample application to the cluster.
+First, deploy the sample application to the cluster.
 Note that the Deployment created in the next part is created in the default namespace.

 % kubectl apply -f - <<EOF